By Tony Attwood

 The original review was written in 2008, and then updated in 2013.
 Coming back to it in 2018, I found myself very unhappy with what I had written, and thus decided to start again.

 Changing of the Guards: first track on Street Legal, failed to make it as a single (presumably because Dylan fans buy albums), and yet turns up on Greatest Hits 3 and The Essential.
-Someone who selects these things (Dylan himself?) thinks it is a great song or else thought, “hey, here’s one we haven’t done much to push.”
+Someone who selects these things (Dylan himself?) either thought it was a great song or else thought, “hey, here’s one we haven’t done much to push.”

 Which perhaps is how we get to something so very unfitting by the third line: “Where the good shepherd grieves”.
-In this song it just sounds so out of place.
 OK he was about to go all Christian, but this doesn’t seem to be Christian, except in that it was a celebration of everything that was wrong about Christianity and the power of the priest at this time.

 Unless (and this is just a guess from me) it is all about a reading of the tarot cards.
 The clue to that comes at the very end, (“Between the King and the Queen of Swords”).